MiriamPapp/photo-forum/docs/awstoolssetup.md

 You got a working aws tools installation which will be used for handling the AWS infrastructure setup.

-Now go back to the _"[Start page](../index)"_ and follow the instructions to create your AWS accounts.
+Now go back to the _"[Prerequisites page](../prerequisites)"_ and follow the instructions to create your AWS accounts.